RakhithJK/dbeaver-dbeaver-wiki/Schema-compare.md

 ### Compare schemaless bases

-Some bases (like SQLite and Firebird) do not have catalogs and schemes that could be selected for comparison.
+Some bases (like SQLite and Firebird) do not have catalogs and schemes that can be selected for comparison.
 In this case (and only for these databases), it is possible to compare the entire datasource entirely.

 ![](images/ug/tools/schema_compare_schemaless.png)